 1. Multiple User Access

 Primavera P6 allows multiple users to work on a single project at the same time, allowing for collaboration from team members regardless of location.
-P6 makes use of a centralized database, meaning that project updates can be maintained by various users concurrently.
+P6, when set up with a SQL Server, makes use of a centralized database, meaning that project updates can be maintained by various users concurrently.
+Updates made by one user can be seen by another user within the database right as they happen.
+This helps maintain communication between all team members throughout the entirety of the project lifecycle.

 Microsoft Project, on the other hand, locks a project when in use by a user, so only one user at a time can work on a project.